melritacy/melritacy/README.md

 - 🎓 I'm an incoming fourth year Computer Science student at the University of Alberta (graduating Dec 2026)
 - 🌍 Grew up in Dubai 🇦🇪 | Indian 🇮🇳 | Currently in Edmonton 🇨🇦
 - 🧠 Interested in AI, data science, full-stack web development, and ethical tech
-- 🤝 Passionate about empowering underrepresented voices in STEM (former WISEST mentor!)
+- 🤝 Passionate about empowering underrepresented voices in STEM (former WISEST mentor!) and current Ada's Team VP Communications !

 ---